10 Simple ways to get sleepy for bed

 When you become consistent in promoting a 5-star sleep routine, you will find that sleep comes more easily and that you’ll actually sleep better through the night.

 Your sleep quality (as much as these tips above can help) is largely due to how you live your daily life.
-Keeping a healthy, balanced lifestyle and actively practising a good sleep hygiene routine can help improve your quality of sleep, the natural way.
+Keeping a healthy, balanced lifestyle and actively practicing a good sleep hygiene routine can help improve your quality of sleep, the natural way.